mkurz/deadbolt-2-scala/README.md

 **Views**
 - there's an unfortunate need to use `Await.result` because we need ordered rendering.
 If anyone knows a way around this, please let me know!
-- as a result of this call to Await, there's a new template parameter called `timeoutInMillis`.
+- as a result of this call to Await, there's a new template parameter called `timeout`.
 This defaults to `1000` (i.e. 1 second), but you can specify your own value as required.

 2.3.3 Release notes
 -------------------